Nursery Frequently Asked Questions (FAQs)

 - We have 2 parents' evenings a year in Autumn and Spring term with an end of year report in July.

 - Home learning workshops where parents, staff and children work together to learn about Early Years Education and how you can best support your child's development at home.

 - Weekly all-through coffee mornings offer a range of topics designed to address current agenda items and parental requests.

 4. How will children enter and leave the nursery?

 The entrance which is always available for Nursery is Park Place Villas.
 This has a buggy park and is principally an entrance for nursery families.
 At the start and end of the day only, parents can drop off and collect from the Crompton Street entrance too, specifcially between 8.20am and 8.30am and 3.20pm and 3.30pm (2.50pm on a Monday).
 This coincides with the primary school day.
 All other drop offs and pick ups are from Park Place Villas.

 5. I'd like to know more about the staff involved in the nursery?
 Who are they are what qualificaitons do they hold?

 The leader responsible for the quality of provision in the nursery is Michelle Loo, Head of Early Years.
 Ms Loo has many years of experience leading nursery settings.
-Our nursery teaching will be lead by the Nursery Lead Teacher, who is a qualified teacher and a number of Early Years Practioners and Senior Early Years Practitoners.
+Our nursery teaching is led by Nursery Lead Teacher, who is a qualified teacher and a number of Early Years Practioners and Senior Early Years Practitoners.
 There will always be the appropriate number of Level 3 qualified staff in the provision as a minimum.
 As the provision is expanding in September 2021, there are a number of new staff being recruited but also there is stability and continuity from the team currently in Nursery.

 2 Year Old Provision Frequently Asked Questions